-- .1 Install luminaires and photocells in accordance with manufacturers instructions. - .2 Luminaires shall be cleaned after pole erection and plumbing is complete. - .3 Securely attach the luminaire to the pole. - .4 Install cobra head luminaire levels. - .5 Aim photocells north.
+- .1 Install luminaires and photocells in accordance with manufacturer's instructions. - .2 Luminaires shall be cleaned after pole erection and plumbing is complete. - .3 Securely attach the luminaire to the pole. - .4 Cobra head luminaires shall be installed such that the bottom face is parallel to the road surface.
+The head shall be rotated to match the roadway grade.
+(REVISED NOVEMBER 2019) - .5 Aim photocells north.